siaw23/kovid/README.md

 🦁🦁🦁

-You can fetch aggregated data on Africa:
+You can fetch aggregated data on Africa (55 states):
 * `kovid africa`.

 🏰🏰🏰